 For anything where you need to prove who saw what and when - legal proceedings, investor disputes, M&A - a virtual data room gives you the paper trail.
 Google Drive doesn't.

-This is where the comparison gets stark.
+This is where the difference becomes obvious.

 You can't get any of this from Google Drive.
-A "view" in Drive just means someone opened the file preview - it doesn't tell you anything useful.
+A "view" in Drive just means someone opened the file preview, it doesn't tell you anything useful.

 Use Google Drive if: